arassec/artivact-vault/README.md

 # artivact-vault
-A place to store and manage your artivacts.
+A place to store and manage virtual artifacts.